Swimming Pool Shock

 Chemicals Used as Pool Shock

-Which pool shock to use?
-Most pools can use Cal Hypo, but for those in hard water areas, with concerns of growing calcium hardness levels, Sodium Dichlor or Non-Chlorine shock may be a better choice.
-Each pound of Cal Hypo will add 5-7 ppm to calcium hardness levels.
+Most pools can use cal-hypo to avoid adding extra Cyanuric Acid to the water, especially when they're already using stabilized trichlor tablets.
+But for those in hard water areas, with concerns of growing Calcium Hardness levels, sodium dichlor along with non-chlorine shock may be a better choice.
+Each pound of cal-hypo will add 5-7 ppm to Calcium Hardness levels.
 Vinyl pools benefit from non-chlorine shock, which won’t bleach or fade vinyl liners, and also don’t cloud the water or leave behind a dusty residue.
-Pools with growing cyanuric acid levels may want to avoid Dichlor shock; each pound adds a small amount of cyanuric acid.
+Pools with growing Cyanuric Acid levels may want to avoid dichlor shock, as each pound adds a small amount of Cyanuric Acid.

 - Oxidizes organic contaminants to purify water